Henni Zuël: Early life and amateur career

-1999–2008: amateur career

 By the time Zuël was 13, she had cut her handicap to two on the way to winning 17 Opens at Under-18 level, never finishing outside the top 10 in 50 other tournaments.
 Zuël was also personally selected by Nick Faldo as the youngest member of Team Faldo, which offered her the chance to play in such far flung places as the US and Asia.

 In 2003, Zuël became the Yeovil Ladies club Champion and England's Under-13s champion.
-She also won the Dorset Ladies County Championship and joined the Ladies European Tour - the youngest player ever to do so - enabling her to play alongside Sophie Gustafson, Laura Davies, Paula Martí and Carin Koch.
+She also won the Dorset Ladies County Championship and played on the Ladies European Tour - the youngest player ever to do so.

 In 2004, Zuël won the Central European Under-16 Championship and the English Under-15 Championship on the way to winning the Welsh Ladies Open Stroke Play Championship in 2005 at just 15 years old.
 Zuël also added the Welsh Ladies Golf Union Under-21 trophy to her growing list of championship wins.

 The same year at the Roehampton Gold Cup, a semi professional tournament featuring a field of 30 professionals, Zuël finished as the top amateur and was 2nd overall, just one shot behind the winner, who was a competing professional on the European Tour.

 Also in 2005, Zuël shot a course record 60 on the way to winning the Weston-Super-Mare Open and qualified for the Daily Telegraph Final held in Dubai.

 As part of her duties for Team Faldo, Zuël won the Faldo Series East region and qualified to play in the final at the Celtic Manor Resort, the scene of Team Europe's third successive win the following year in the Ryder Cup.

 In 2006, Zuël missed the cut by one shot in both the Hungarian and Tenerife Ladies Open, but did make the cut in the BMW Ladies Italian Open.
 All three tournaments were on the Ladies European Tour.
 She finished as the best amateur at the Hungarian and Italian ladies events.

 At Liphook, Zuël won the Scratch Cup (an annual 36-hole event), setting a new ladies' course record of 7 under par.
 She took this good form to the Mauritian Open, where she finished 7th.

 Zuël began 2007 in 2nd place at the St Rule Trophy held at the famous St Andrews course in Scotland and then went on to win the Girls Amateur Championship.

 Later in the year, she played for Europe in the Junior Solheim Cup in Sweden, winning her singles match and the cup with 14 points to 10 and was subsequently selected for the Great Britain & Ireland squad for 2007–08.
 Henni was also honoured with the Daily Telegraphs Joyce Wethered Award.